 Third and Fourth Heart Sounds

 This course presents third and fourth heart sounds.
-Before beginning this course, you should finish the Normal, First and Second Heart Sounds courses and feel comfortable with your ability to listen and recognize normal heart sounds.
+Before beginning this course, you should finish the Normal, First and Second Heart Sounds courses.

 - Differentiate S3 and S4 from S1 and S2

 - Identify the cadence patterns of S3 and S4 gallops